MitchMills/RB101/00Small_Problems_Exercises/pedac_scratchpad.md

 # PROBLEM
-A double number is a number with an even number of digits whose left-side digits are exactly the same as its right-side digits.
-For example, 44, 3333, 103103, 7676 are all double numbers.
-444, 334433, and 107 are not.

-Write a method that returns 2 times the number provided as an argument, unless the argument is a double number; double numbers should be returned as-is.
+Write a method that takes an integer argument, and returns an Array of all integers, in sequence, between 1 and the argument.

+You may assume that the argument will always be a valid integer that is greater than 0.

   Input: integer
+    - will always be a valid integer greater than 0
-  Output: integer
+  Output: array
-    - if input integer is a double number, return as is
-    - otherwise return input integer * 2
+    - should contain all integers between 1 and input integer in sequence
   ## Rules
   ### explicit
-  - double numbers:
-    - even number of digits
-    - left side digits == right side digits

   ### implicit